Key takeaways

 Based on our strategic approach to creating diversified portfolios, guidelines are in place concerning the construction of portfolios and how investments should be allocated to specific asset classes based on client goals, objectives and tolerance for risk.
 Not all recommended asset classes will be suitable for every portfolio.
 Diversification and asset allocation do not guarantee returns or protect against losses.

 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
 International investing involves special risks, including foreign taxation, currency risks, risks associated with possible differences in financial standards and other risks associated with future political and economic developments.
 Investing in emerging markets may involve greater risks than investing in more developed countries.
 In addition, concentration of investments in a single region may result in greater volatility.
 Investing in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications and other factors.
 Investment in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.
-Investments in high yield bonds offer the potential for high current income and attractive total return, but involve certain risks.
+Investments in high yield bonds offer the potential for high current income and attractive total return but involve certain risks.
 Changes in economic conditions or other circumstances may adversely affect a bond issuer's ability to make principal and interest payments.
 The municipal bond market is volatile and can be significantly affected by adverse tax, legislative or political changes and the financial condition of the issues of municipal securities.
 Interest rate increases can cause the price of a bond to decrease.
-Income on municipal bonds is free from federal taxes, but may be subject to the federal alternative minimum tax (AMT), state and local taxes.
+Income on municipal bonds is free from federal taxes but may be subject to the federal alternative minimum tax (AMT), state and local taxes.
 There are special risks associated with investments in real assets such as commodities and real estate securities.
 For commodities, risks may include market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.
 Investments in real estate securities can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties (such as rental defaults).

 U.S. Bank and its representatives do not provide tax or legal advice.
 Your tax and financial situation is unique.
 You should consult your tax and/or legal advisor for advice and information concerning your particular situation.